New Language Requirements for Citizenship and PNP Applications

 It should also be noted that in January, 2012, CIC indicated that intends to introduce language testing across all PNP streams by the end of 2012.

-, Canadian Immigration Lawyers based in Vancouver BC.
+Article courtesy of Steven Meurrens, Canadian Immigration Lawyer based in Vancouver BC.